Azure/AppService/_posts/2025-05-01-Announcing-outbound-IPv6-support.md

 1. Backlog: IPv6 vnet outbound support (multi-tenant and App Service Environment v3)
 1. Backlog: IPv6 vnet inbound support (App Service Environment v3 - both internal and external)

-Limitations in this public preview:
+Limitations in this public preview for outbound IPv6:

 * Only a subset of regions are supported - see the list below.